tausgus/go-chat/README.md

 ## Features
 - Usernames visible to other clients
 - Clients do not get their own messages sent back to them
+- Very simple and minimalistic, the built binary is around ~1KB in size

 ## Known issues
 - After any client disconnects, other's screens are filled with empty messages.